1995parham/koochooloo/README.md

 ```

 For having better controller on metrics endpoint there is another HTTP server that is defined in `metric` package for monitoring.

+### Request/Response
+It is good to have sperated pakcages for requests and responses.
+These packages also contain validation logic.
+One of the good validation pakcages in Go is [ozzo-validator](https://github.com/go-ozzo/ozzo-validation).
+After providing validate method, after getting request you can validate it with its method with ease.

 ## Up and Running
 This project only requires MongoDB, and you can run it with provided `docker-compose`.